MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 Contains static methods for retrieving the `NSURL` that represents the most recent JavaScript bundle file, and can be passed to the `RCTRootView`'s `initWithBundleURL` method when bootstrapping your app in the **AppDelegate.m** file.

-The `CodePush` class' methods can be thought of as composite resolvers which always load the appropriate bundle, in order to accommodate the following scenarios:
+The `CodePush` class' methods can be thought of as composite resolvers, which always load the appropriate bundle, in order to accommodate the following scenarios:

 1. When an end-user installs your app from the store (like `1.0.0`), they will get the JS bundle that is contained within the binary.
 This is the behavior you would get without using CodePush, but we make sure it doesn't break :)